 This page will serve as a resource hub for transformation plan information.

-3. Internal DEAI Council to identify and address DEAI opportunities within the organization, establish a DEAI statement, and improve the overall culture.
+- Internal DEAI Working Group to identify and address DEAI opportunities within the organization, establish a DEAI statement, and improve the overall culture.
 This internal council will be employee-led and not contain members from the board or executive leadership.
 The council will continue to meet as part of the organizational structure of the Museum.
 The council will begin meeting in August.

-5. Vision, Mission, Values, Work Group to ensure alignment with the newly established practices coming from the workaround DEAI.
+- Mission, Vision, Values Work Group to ensure alignment with the newly established practices coming from the workaround DEAI.
 Members will include the board and staff with the work beginning in early 2021.

 Town Hall Session 1